-What you want to achieve in this process is one clear dashboard of where you want to strategically focus for these monthly / quarterly time periods, and maybe another snapshot for everything in total.
+What you want to achieve in this process is to create one clear dashboard of where you want to strategically focus for these monthly / quarterly time periods, and maybe another snapshot for everything in total.
+What I am doing here is merely show these tables graphically as part of this document.
+In your CRM, everything would be created automatically following the reporting criteria you had established with your peers.